arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/user-manual/content.md

 ## Communication

-This section of the user manual covers the different communication protocols that are supported by the Nicla Voice board, including the Serial Peripheral Interface (SPI), Inter-Integrated Circuit (I2C), Universal Asynchronous Receiver-Transmitter (UART), and BLE; communication via the onboard ESLOV connector is also explained in this section.
+This section of the user manual covers the different communication protocols that are supported by the Nicla Voice board, including the Serial Peripheral Interface (SPI), Inter-Integrated Circuit (I2C), Universal Asynchronous Receiver-Transmitter (UART), and Bluetooth® Low Energy; communication via the onboard ESLOV connector is also explained in this section.
 The Nicla Voice features dedicated pins for each communication protocol, making connecting and communicating with different components, peripherals, and sensors easy.

 ### SPI